actions/runner/docs/preview/yamlgettingstarted-templates.md

-# YAML getting started - Templates (coming in April)
+# YAML getting started - Templates (coming in May)

 Templates enable steps to be defined once, and used from multiple places.